Priyanshu4277/ETH-AVAX_Module_3_Mint-Burn/README.md

 * `constructor()`:
 The constructor sets the owner of the contract to the address that deploys the contract.
 It also initializes the total supply of tokens to 0 and assigns this total supply to the deployer's balance.

-* `mint(address account, uint256 amount) public`:
+* `mintTokens(address to, uint256 amount) public`:
 Mints new tokens.The address to which the minted tokens will be assigned.
 Only the owner can mint tokens to their own account.`amount`: The number of tokens to mint.

+* `transferTokens(address _receiver, uint256 amount) public`: Transfers tokens from the caller's balance to another address. `_receiver`: The address to which the tokens will be transferred. `amount`: The number of tokens to transfer.
+The caller must have at least the specified amount of tokens in their balance.

-* `burn(uint256 amount) public`:
+* `burnTOkens(uint256 amount) public`:
 Burns tokens from the caller's balance.`amount`: The number of tokens to burn.
-The caller must have at least the specified amount of tokens in their balance.

-* `transfer(address recipient, uint256 amount) public`: Transfers tokens from the caller's balance to another address. `recipient`: The address to which the tokens will be transferred. `amount`: The number of tokens to transfer.
 The caller must have at least the specified amount of tokens in their balance.

 ### Example
 Here's an example of how to use the contract in a Hardhat environment, for remix the contract can be deployed from the `Deploy and Run Transactions` section: